norok2/pymrt/README.rst

     $ pip install pymrt

-Alternatively, you can the clone the source repository from `Bitbucket <https://bitbucket.org/norok2/pymrt>`_:
+Alternatively, you can clone the source repository from `Bitbucket <https://bitbucket.org/norok2/pymrt>`_:

 .. code:: shell